stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

   Friends said that it was this series of griefs which unhinged the mind of Sir Robert Jermyn, yet it was probably merely a bit of African folklore which caused the disaster.
-The elderly scholar had been collecting legends of the Onga tribes near the field of his grandfather&rsquo;s and his own explorations, hoping in some way to account for Sir Wade&rsquo;s wild tales of a lost city peopled by strange hybrid creatures.
-A certain consistency in the strange papers of his ancestor suggested that the madman&rsquo;s imagination might have been stimulated by native myths.
+The elderly scholar had been collecting legends of the Onga tribes near the field of his grandfather's and his own explorations, hoping in some way to account for Sir Wade's wild tales of a lost city peopled by strange hybrid creatures.
+A certain consistency in the strange papers of his ancestor suggested that the madman's imagination might have been stimulated by native myths.
 On October 19, 1852, the explorer Samuel Seaton called at Jermyn House with a manuscript of notes collected among the Ongas, believing that certain legends of a grey city of white apes ruled by a white god might prove valuable to the ethnologist.
 In his conversation he probably